kkoreilly/marbles/FUNCTIONS.md

 **Definition:**
-Value is a random number between 0 and 1 multiplied by v. rand(v) is calculated at every value of x, so it causes the program to lag heavily.
-It is not recommended you use rand(v).
+Value is a random number between 0 and 1 multiplied by v.
+The random number is determined on graph, so the value will be different each time the marbles are ran.
+The value of rand does not change while the marbles are being ran.

 **Examples:**
 * rand(1) will give a random value between 0 and 1.